daakhmetov/assignment2-heapsort/README.md

-🧩 Overview
+Overview

-This repository contains the implementation and analysis for Heap Sort, developed as part of Assignment 2: Algorithmic Analysis and Peer Code Review.
+This repository contains the implementation and analysis of the Heap Sort algorithm as part of Assignment 2: Algorithmic Analysis and Peer Code Review.
-Heap Sort is an efficient, in-place, comparison-based sorting algorithm that builds a binary heap and repeatedly extracts the maximum element to produce a sorted array.

-This implementation includes:
+The project includes:

-Modular structure with Maven and JUnit 5

-Performance tracking (comparisons, swaps, array accesses, time)

-CLI benchmark for empirical validation
+In-place Heap Sort implementation with performance tracking

+Comprehensive unit tests for correctness and edge cases

+Peer analysis report for the Shell Sort algorithm (partner’s work)

-⚙️ Project Structure
+Repository Structure
 assignment2-heapsort/
 ├── src/main/java/
 │   ├── algorithms/HeapSort.java